 What is holding societies together?
 The question is curiously moving.
 Do societies fall apart, then?
 And if they do, what do their parts fall into, if not once again into what we call society?
 So is the question redundant?
 Or is it just being put the wrong way?
 Should we perhaps start out by saying that they do hold together while falling apart, or even that what keeps them together is, in fact, that they fall apart, and vice versa?

 “What Is Holding Societies Together?
 On Culture Forms, World Models, and Concepts of Time.”
 Criticism (Winter 2011), Vol. 53, No. 1, pp. 1–22.

-We don’t worry about “our” society falling apart until we compare it to other societies, whether contemporary or past societies or maybe future, science-fiction societies that we are falling short of.
-We worry that our society (or social order or culture) is falling away from a normative ideal, and/or we worry about being influenced by other societies once we become aware of them.
-We don’t even know we have a particular culture or social order until we confront populations that live or observe differently.
-But all the while, our social order is reproducing itself because the system keeps asking What’s next?
+We don’t worry about “our” society falling apart until we compare it to other societies, whether contemporary or past societies or maybe future, science-fiction or Utopian societies that we are falling short of.
+We worry that our society (or social order or culture) is falling away from an ideal, and/or we worry about being negatively influenced by other societies once we make contact with them.
+But what’s interesting is that we don’t even know we have a particular culture or social order until we come into contact with populations that live differently.
+It’s like we don’t even know that our family has particular way of life until we compare it to other families.